On This Page

 The following steps will help you travel safely through a roundabout.

 Slow down as you approach the roundabout.
 Look for signs to determine where your exit is located.
-Watch for bicycles; they will either merge into traffic or use the sidewalk.
+Watch for people riding bicycles; they will either merge into traffic or use the sidewalk.
 When approaching the crosswalk, stop for pedestrians using the crosswalk in your lane.

 Enter – Before you enter the roundabout, you must yield to traffic inside as well as exiting the roundabout.
 Wait for a gap and merge into traffic.
 Be prepared to stop if necessary.